giannilmbd/dynare/doc/manual/source/the-model-file.rst

            ``3``

-               Use a Newton algorithm with a Stabilized Bi-Conjugate Gradient (BiCGStab) solver at each iteration, applied on the stacked system of all equations in all periods.
+               Use a Newton algorithm with a Biconjugate Gradient Stabilized (BiCGStab) solver at each iteration, applied on the stacked system of all equations in all periods.
 The following options can be used to control the behaviour of the algorithm: